 The Patient Protection and Affordable Care Act, which is typically referred to as the Affordable Care Act or its nickname Obamacare, became law in 2010.
 The idea behind it?
 Lower the cost of health care and make sure all Americans can get health insurance.
 Stretched over 2,409 pages, the ACA outlines changes to health insurance, Medicaid, and how healthcare is delivered.

-As the law relates to health insurance, there are three basic items to note:
+As the law relates to health insurance, there are a couple basic items to note:

 - You cannot be turned down for coverage because you have an illness.